Harlem River Lift Bridge: Second and third bridges

 The new bridge was to be 400 feet-long and was built for about $500,000 by the King Bridge Company.
 The new bridge was to be 17 feet higher than the old bridge, as mandated by the Federal Government, making it 24 ft above the water.
 The Park Avenue Line's grade had to be raised to allow it to reach the higher bridge, and as a result, a new four-track steel viaduct was built between 132nd Street and 106th Street.

-During the course of construction, trains were to run over a temporary wooden structure along with a temporary two-track wooden drawbridge.
+During construction, trains were to run over a temporary wooden structure along with a temporary two-track wooden drawbridge.
 The cost of the entire project was to be $2 million.
 At the time, construction was expected to begin on September 1, 1893.
 The work was divided into four sections.
-The bridge's design was underway in 1894, and in February of that year, the project was expected to be completed in December 1895.
-Service continued to operate while the complex work proceeded through a procedure involving the installation of temporary wooden trestles, trusses, and the installation of columns.
+The bridge's design was underway in 1894, and in February 1894, the project was expected to be completed in December 1895.
+Service continued to operate during a complex procedure involving the installation of temporary wooden trestles, trusses, and the installation of columns.

 On February 15, 1897, trains on the Harlem Division started running over the new drawbridge over the Harlem River and the elevated structure connecting to it.
 The Department of War ordered that the bridge cannot be opened during peak hours, between 7 and 10 a.m. and 4 and 7 p.m.

 Current bridge

 Between 1954 and 1956, the New York Central Railroad built a fourth rail bridge on this site, this time a vertical-lift bridge, to replace the 1897 bridge.
 The new bridge opened in 1956.
 The four-track bridge remains in use today and consists of two parallel double-track spans, 340 ft long.
 It has 25 ft of clearance when closed and 135 ft when open.
-During the 1960s, the bridge came under the ownership of several different companies, including Penn Central Railroad.
+In the 1960s, the bridge came under the ownership of several different companies, including Penn Central Railroad.
 Metro-North operates it, referring to it as the Harlem River Lift Bridge.